antonrh/anydi/docs/extensions/django.md

 ]
 ```

-With this setup, you can now define and use request-scoped dependencies in your application.
+With this setup, you can define and utilize `request`-scoped dependencies throughout your application.
+Additionally, `HttpRequest` dependencies are automatically available in request-scoped providers,
+allowing convenient access to the request object and its data in these dependencies.